-- Every household should already have an emergency preparedness kit that will meet the needs of you and your family for three days.
-Much of what you need to make it through an extended power outage will be on hand with the gear on the checklist found at www.Ready.gov, the emergency preparedness Web site of the Federal Emergency Management Agency.
+- Every household should already have an emergency preparedness kit that will meet the family's needs for three days.
+Much of what you need to make it through an extended power outage will be on hand with the gear on the checklist found at www.Ready.gov, the emergency preparedness website of the Federal Emergency Management Agency.

-- Northeast Utilities, New England’s largest utility system serving more than two million customers in three states, recommends putting together a “Lights Out Kit” that includes a flashlight for each family member, extra batteries, battery-powered radio and clock, bottled water, canned food, manual can opener, first aid kit and Sterno or a similar alcohol-based cooking fuel.
+- Northeast Utilities, New England’s largest utility system — which serves more than 2 million customers in three states — recommends putting together a “Lights Out Kit” that includes a flashlight for each family member, extra batteries, a battery-powered radio and clock, bottled water, canned food, a manual can opener, first aid kit and Sterno or a similar alcohol-based cooking fuel.

-- Because cordless phones won’t work when the power is out, you should include an old-fashioned corded phone in the “Lights Out Kit.”
+- Cordless phones won’t work when the power is out, so you should include an old-fashioned corded phone in the “Lights Out Kit.”

 - Should anyone in the house use electrically powered life-support equipment or medical equipment, be sure to ask your physician about emergency battery backup systems.